-Given the logistical challenges of trying to explore the Northwest Passage independently, an expedition voyage with charter flights from easily accessible Canadian cities is definitely the easiest way to explore this region
+Given the logistical challenges of trying to explore the Northwest Passage independently, an expedition voyage with charter flights from easily accessible Canadian cities is really the only way to explore this region.

 Direction of travel

 We’re commonly asked which direction is best to travel through the Northwest Passage.
 Like any good question, there isn’t an easy answer, mainly because there isn’t much in it.